-That photo, above, is me in high school (from the yearbook).
+That photo, above, is me in high school (from the yearbook), taking a jump shot.
+I’m the guy in the thick glasses.
 I loved basketball, and was good enough to become the captain of the “B” squad my junior year…

 … however, as should be evident in this photo, I ran into a brick wall trying out for the varsity a year later.